costdev/wordpress-beta-tester/README.md

 Don't forget to backup before you start!

+Please enable auto-updates for this plugin to ensure future changes are properly handled with core updates.

 ### Extra Settings

 There is a setting to **Skip successful autoupdate emails**.
 It functions to disable sending emails to the admin user for successful autoupdates.
 Only emails indicating failures of the autoupdate process are sent.